Last updated: 29 May 2026

 |---|---|---|

-| Check coverage | Confirm Medicaid, Medicare Advantage, VA, or private dental coverage. | You avoid calling clinics that cannot bill your plan. |
+| Check coverage | Confirm Medicaid, Medicare Advantage, VA, private dental, or HealthSource RI coverage. | You avoid offices that cannot bill your plan. |

-| Write the problem down | List pain, swelling, broken teeth, dentures, eating problems, and medicines. | Clinics can triage better when you are clear. |
+| Write the problem down | List pain, swelling, broken teeth, dentures, eating trouble, and medicines. | Clinics can triage faster. |

-| Ask for the right visit | Say whether you need urgent care, a cleaning, dentures, or a full exam. | You do not waste a preventive visit on an emergency need. |
+| Ask for the right visit | Say if you need urgent care, a cleaning, dentures, or a full exam. | You avoid the wrong appointment. |

-| Get costs in writing | Ask for a treatment plan, covered amount, and your share before work starts. | It lowers the risk of surprise bills. |
+| Get a written plan | Ask for services, codes, coverage, approvals, and your share. | It lowers surprise bills. |

-| Plan the ride | Ask family, senior centers, RIPTA, Medicaid ride support, or local programs. | Missed visits can push care back for weeks. |
+| Plan the ride | Ask family, a senior center, RIPTA, Medicaid ride support, or local programs. | Missed visits delay care. |

 Documents and information to have ready